Left: The Large Magellenic Cloud.

 please come see me (or send an email).
 I am eager to know what is

-working vs not working for you in our mutual quest.
+working vs not working for you.

 Beyond your course reading/studying and class attendance,